 Periodontitis causes an inflammation of the gum and bone tissues which in turn leads to swelling, loss of bone around the teeth and dull pain.

 Removing dental plaque is imperative in reducing your risk of gum disease.
 Regular brushing and flossing will significantly reduce your risk as well as regular dental examinations and hygiene appointments.

-Often accidents result in fractured or broken teeth which can cause pain especially when the fracture or break runs through to the nerves of the teeth.
+Often accidents result in fractured or broken teeth which can cause pain especially when the fracture or break runs through to the nerve of the tooth.

-Accidents that occur during sport can be significantly reduced by wearing a custom made mouthguard.
+Accidents that occur during sport can be prevented by wearing a custom made mouthguard.

 To avoid the potential for damage through other types of accidents it is important to maintain a good oral health routine, including using a fluoridated toothpaste.

 Weak enamel can be naturally strengthened if it is given the necessary nutrients and minerals to do so.
 This involves eating plenty of dark leafy vegetables, dairy and protein-rich foods.
 Fizzy drinks and juice should be avoided and replaced with water.

 Affecting both children and adults, the main causes of tooth grinding are stress, anxiety, tension, anger and frustration.

 Bruxism can fracture or chip your teeth if done over a prolonged period of time.